jrenaud90/TidalPy/Documentation/RadialSolver/1_Calculating_Love_Numbers.md

 **Starting Conditions**:
 - Kamata, S., Matsuyama, I., & Nimmo, F. (2015).
 Tidal resonance in icy satellites with subsurface oceans.
 Journal of Geophysical Research (Planets), 120, 1528–1542. https://doi.org/10.1002/2015JE004821
 - Martens, H. R. (2016).
-USING EARTH DEFORMATION CAUSED BY SURFACE MASS LOADING TO CONSTRAIN THE ELASTIC STRUCTURE OF THE CRUST AND MANTLE.
-CalTech, PHD Thesis.
+Using Earth deformation caused by surface mass loading to constrain the elastic structure of the crust and mantle.
+CalTech, PhD thesis.

 **Propagation Matrix Method**:
 - Sabadini, R., & Vermeersen, B. (2004).
 Global dynamics of the earth: Applications of normal mode relaxation theory to solid-earth geophysics.
 Kluwer Academic Publishers.
 - Roberts, J. H., & Nimmo, F. (2008).
 Tidal heating and the long-term stability of a subsurface ocean on Enceladus.
 Icarus, 194(2), 675–689. https://doi.org/10.1016/j.icarus.2007.11.010
 - Henning, W. G., & Hurford, T. (2014).
-TIDAL HEATING IN MULTILAYERED TERRESTRIAL EXOPLANETS.
+Tidal heating in multilayered terrestrial exoplanets.
 The Astrophysical Journal, 789(1), 30. https://doi.org/10.1088/0004-637X/789/1/30
 - [Sabadini, Vermeersen, & Cambiotti (2016)](https://www.barnesandnoble.com/w/global-dynamics-of-the-earth-roberto-sabadini/1123259823).

 ## Radial Solver Function `TidalPy.RadialSolver.radial_solver`
-The `radial_solver` function, contained in the `TidalPy.RadialSolver` module is the main way to solve the radial functions from Python.
-There are also cython hooks for faster performance (See [Cython API](https://tidalpy.readthedocs.io/en/latest/RadialSolver/4_RadialSolver_Cython_API.html)).
+The `radial_solver` function in the `TidalPy.RadialSolver` module is the main way to solve the radial functions from Python.
+Cython hooks are also available for faster performance (see [Cython API](https://tidalpy.readthedocs.io/en/latest/RadialSolver/4_RadialSolver_Cython_API.html)).

 Notes:
 - All arrays must be [C-contiguous](https://stackoverflow.com/questions/26998223/what-is-the-difference-between-contiguous-and-non-contiguous-arrays).
 If you suspect that an array may not be C-contiguous you can use the numpy function `arr = np.ascontiguousarray(arr)` to ensure that they are before being passed to TidalPy.
-- At least 5 slices per layer is required (so total size of arrays must be at least 5x num_layers).
+- At least 5 slices per layer are required, so the total array size must be at least 5x num_layers.
-- RadialSolver will solve an equation of state to determine various other required properties (such as gravity)
+- RadialSolver solves an equation of state to determine other required properties such as gravity.
-    - Currently, only an interpolation EOS is implemented, meaning that if properties change with radius (e.g., density(r)) within layers then the arrays must be robust enough to capture those changes.
+    - Only an interpolation EOS is implemented, so if a property changes with radius within a layer (e.g., density(r)) the arrays must be dense enough to capture that change.
-    - For example, for a planet with homogeneous layers then 5 slices per layer is plenty because density does not change within the layer.
+    - For a planet with homogeneous layers, 5 slices per layer is plenty because density does not change within a layer.
-    - On the other hand, if density(r) != constant within the layer then you need to ensure there are enough slices to capture these changes.
-This is even more important for parameters that change faster, like viscosity.
+    - If density(r) is not constant within a layer, add enough slices to capture the variation.
+This matters more for parameters that change faster, such as viscosity.
-- The radius array (and all properties that change with radius) must follow this format:
+- The radius array, and every property that changes with radius, must follow this format:
     - Starts at r=0.0
-    - Has r values at the top and bottom of each interface.
-Meaning if there are 2+ layers then the interface radius value will be in the radius array _twice_.
+    - Has r values at the top and bottom of each interface, so with 2 or more layers the interface radius appears in the radius array _twice_.
-- TidalPy provides helper functions to easily create or modify arrays that follow RadialSolver's requirements.
-Please see "3 - Radial Solver Helpers.md" documentation for more details.
+- Helper functions create or modify arrays that follow these requirements.
+See "3 - Radial Solver Helpers.md".

 ```python
 from TidalPy.RadialSolver import radial_solver